BEWARE HOW YOU HANDLE FLATTERY

 If you are in the business of showering praises, worship and glory due to God upon mortal men, desist from such foolish and wicked act today lest your hands become stained with the blood of men you have praised or flattered to their sudden fall and destruction.

-Prayer: My Dear Heavenly Father, I receive today divine wisdom and courage to deal effectively with my flatterers and praise-singers.
-Help me to guard my heart diligently against the seduction and corruption of flattery, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I receive today divine wisdom and courage to deal wisely and effectively with my flatterers and praise-singers.
+My Dear Holy Spirit, teach and help me to guard my heart diligently against the seduction and corruption of flattery, in Jesus’ name.
 Amen.